Human hair

 The developed fabrication method merges traditional textile techniques with thermo-compression moulding.
 Herewith a plasticisation of the flexible and dull keratin-based fibre takes place resulting in stiff, translucent material.

-After a pre-treatment the wet textile piece is pressed with low heat but very high pressure.
+After a pre-treatment, the wet textile piece is pressed with low heat but very high pressure.
 The keratin-based fibres glue together without a binder and result in a stiff and translucent material.

-The developed processing is applicable to all kind of keratin-based fibres and materials like e.g. Hair, wool, horsehair etc. The methodology enables to develop a natural, biodegradable and stiff material through textile processes by making human hair waste available for designing.
+The developed processing is applicable to all kinds of keratin-based fibres and materials like e.g. Hair, wool, horsehair etc. The methodology enables to develop a natural, biodegradable and stiff material through textile processes by making human hair waste available for designing.

 Ingredients